 As defined by Section 1202.002 of the Occupations Code industrialized housing means structures that are constructed in one or more modules or modular components built at a location other than the permanent site, which are transported to the permanent site and are erected or installed on a permanent foundation system.
 The term includes the plumbing, heating, air-conditioning, and electrical systems.
-Housing in excess of 4 stories or 60 feet are not covered.
 Industrialized housing may include multi-family residential buildings as well as one- and two-family dwellings.

 As defined by Section 1202.003 of the Occupations Code industrialized buildings mean commercial buildings that are constructed in one or more modules or modular components built at a location other than the commercial site and include permanent commercial structures and commercial structures designed to be transported from one commercial site to another.
 The term includes the plumbing, heating, air-conditioning, and electrical systems.
-The term does not include buildings in excess of 4 stories or 60 feet, construction site buildings, or commercial structures installed on temporary foundations that are either not open to the public or are less than 1,500 square feet in total area and not used as a school or place of religious worship.
+The term does not include construction site buildings, or commercial structures installed on temporary foundations that are either not open to the public or are less than 1,500 square feet in total area and not used as a school or place of religious worship.
 Examples of industrialized buildings include equipment shelters, restaurants, offices, classrooms, medical complexes, hazardous storage buildings, and more.

 As defined by Section 1202.001 of the Occupations Code modular component means a structural portion of any dwelling or building that is constructed at a location other than the installation site in such a manner that its construction cannot be adequately inspected for code compliance at the installation site without damage or removal of a part thereof and reconstruction.